 If the treated water is then stored, will it still be effective?

 Yes, but the sooner the stored water is used, the better.

 I don’t have a 15mm mains water connection

 No problem, a 22mm version is available for the same price - just ask for it.

-Can I fit one to protect a Thermal Store hot water cylinder?
+Can I fit a LimeStop Deep Blue to protect a Thermal Store hot water cylinder?

 Yes, ask for the 22mm version.

 You’ll need some simple fittings, copper tube, a tube cutter, and basic tools - we’ll